-- The course is designed to fully prepare pupils for the GL 11 Plus exam and should be central to the work of any child preparing at home. - It is also very useful for any child using a tutor or going to a tuition centre.
+- The course is designed to prepare pupils for the Vocabulary, English and Verbal Reasoning elements GL 11 Plus exam and should be central to the work of any child preparing at home.
+If you would like a course covering all aspects of the GL 11 Plus exam, our Complete 11+ Programme is also available. - It is also very useful for any child using a tutor or going to a tuition centre.
 Many Tutors use our courses as the basis of their work, especially for setting homework.
 If your tutor doesn't give homework then this course will fill the gap. - The programme is perfect if your child has 30 40+ weeks to go until the exam.
 It is delivered in 40 parts.
 Ideally a week would be spent on each part, however the programme could be completed more intensively in 30 weeks, or in a more relaxed way over longer than 40 weeks.